nrfconnect/sdk-nrf/doc/nrf/app_dev/build_and_config_system/index.rst

 ********************

 The |NCS| build system places output images in the :file:`<build folder>/zephyr` folder.
+These images are then used for updates from a cloud served (for example, nRF Cloud).

 If :kconfig:option:`CONFIG_BOOTLOADER_MCUBOOT` is set, the build system creates the :file:`dfu_application.zip` file containing files :file:`app_update.bin` and :file:`manifest.json`.
 If you have also set the options :kconfig:option:`CONFIG_IMG_MANAGER` and :kconfig:option:`CONFIG_MCUBOOT_IMG_MANAGER`, the application will be able to process FOTA updates.